gtlsgamr/htxyz/index.md

 	* Email: hitarth [dot] thummar [at] protonmail [dot] com / [pgp](/static/key.txt)
 	* IRC: gtlsgamr @ libera.chat
 	* [GitHub](https://github.com/gtlsgamr).

+>"What is better- To be born good, or to overcome your evil nature through great effort?"
+> 															-- Paarthurnax

 - **Disclaimer: The views and opinions expressed on this website are purely mine and do not represent my employer's.**